acl-org/reverie/reviewerguidelines.md

 Most of the desk rejects happen before the reviewing starts, because the program and area chairs do a cursory check for obvious issues prior to reviewer assignment.
 Still, only reviewers read the papers in-depth, and so they are also provided with a checklist to flag the problems that other people may have missed.
 For all your assignments you need to complete the [reviewer checklist](https://docs.google.com/presentation/d/1CkfR94WxEPEZEyCN--ydC7K3wY4g-5ZiFd2HM8LRSXg/edit#slide=id.g29396624085_0_10), which asks you to consider the following issues that may qualify a paper for desk rejection:

 * **Appropriateness:** Is this submission appropriate for ARR?
 If in doubt, consider the scope described in [ARR CFP](https://aclrollingreview.org/cfp) and any relevant conferences (e.g. for October 2024 cycle the NAACL CFP specifies the special theme  ["NLP in a Multicultural World"](https://2025.naacl.org/calls/papers/).
 * **Anonymity violations.** As of January 2024, non-anonymous pre-prints are permitted for ARR, but [submissions should still be properly anonymized](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Review_and_Citation) (e.g., not containing explicit references to the authors' prior work, acknowledgements, links to non-anonymous repositories or services like Dropbox that may track who opened the link).
 * **Style guides or length violations:** the paper should be desk-rejected if it does not follow the [style guides](https://acl-org.github.io/ACLPUB/formatting.html) or goes over the page limit (4 pages for short, 8 for long papers, excluding the ethical considerations and limitations).
 * **Missing Limitations section**
-* **Incorrect information in the [responsible NLP checklist](https://aclrollingreview.org/responsibleNLPresearch/).** E.g. some authors just say 'yes' for all questions, or for questions that do not even apply to their work (e.g. 'yes' to questions about human participants when their paper doesn't involve any).
-For now we ask you to flag it, and starting from December 2024 such violations will qualify for desk rejections.
+* **Inappropriate responses to the [responsible NLP checklist](https://aclrollingreview.org/responsibleNLPresearch/).** E.g. some authors just say 'yes' for all questions, or for questions that do not even apply to their work (e.g. 'yes' to questions about human participants when their paper doesn't involve any).
+Starting from December 2024 such violations qualify for desk rejections.
 Minor honest mistakes can be excused (e.g. the information is provided in a different section than specified, due to some last-minute editing).
 * **Possible ethics issues.** Ethics issues are not grounds for desk rejection, but they can be grounds for sending the paper for an extra round of ethics reviewing.
 Here are the [guidelines](https://aclrollingreview.org/ethics-flagging-guidelines/) for identifying the kinds of papers that may need such an extra review.  \
 If you flag a paper, you need to provide a justification.
 Otherwise, enter "None"